ROCm/MIOpen/docs/how-to/use-nhwc-batchnorm-in-pytorch.rst

 *  NHWC (Number of samples, height, width, channels): In this alternative format, channels are stored next to each other after the height and width information.

-The performance of NHWC is better than NCHW and is close to that observed when using blocked memory format.
+The performance of NHWC is better than that of NCHW and is close to that observed when using a blocked memory format.
 NHWC is also easier to work with for common operations.

-For more information about these memory formats, see the `PyTorch memory format documentation <https://pytorch.org/tutorials/intermediate/memory_format_tutorial.html>`_ and the `Intel® Extension for PyTorch GitHub <https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/features/nhwc.html>`_.
+For more information about these memory formats, see the `PyTorch memory format documentation <https://pytorch.org/tutorials/intermediate/memory_format_tutorial.html>`_ and the `Intel Extension for PyTorch GitHub <https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/features/nhwc.html>`_.

 Batchnorm
 =================================================